-Don’t get me wrong flawed protagonists are great, but your readers must want to root for them, so they have to have something going for them, even if that thing is pure grit or ruthlessness in gaining the story goal.
-They don’t need to be perfect or even nice, but at a basic level check that they aren’t, even inadvertently unless intentional, any of the following: racist, sexist, unnecessarily bitchy, unfairly jealous, whiny or homophobic).
+Don’t get me wrong, flawed protagonists are great, but your readers must want to root for them, so they have to have something going for them, even if that thing is pure grit or ruthlessness in gaining the story goal.
+They don’t need to be perfect or even nice, but at a basic level check that they aren’t (unless intentional), any of the following: racist, sexist, unnecessarily bitchy, unfairly jealous, whiny or homophobic).

 Watch your use of nonsensical sentences

 Of course creatively writing is part of the fun, so go forth and use your imagination but read every sentence to make sure it does actually make sense.
 There’s no point trying too hard to be literary or whimsical if the meaning behind the sentence is lost to the reader.